-Question 73.
-Should there be provisions for public disclosure of material steps when introducing new (or adapted) auction processes?
 Should new (or adapted) auction process be notified to and authorised by the Commission before inclusion in the auction calendar?

-Yes, but this should not be necessary if rules are harmonised.
+A: Yes, but this should not be necessary if rules are harmonised.
 Proper consultation with market participants will be needed.